Philodendron hederaceum var. oxycardium 'Cream Splash' – Care Guide and Insights

 Watering

-Water thoroughly, ensuring excess moisture drains away to prevent root rot.
+- Water thoroughly, ensuring excess drains away.

-Reduce watering frequency in cooler months if growth slows.
+- Reduce watering in cooler months.

 Humidity